Doing business in Spain? Here’s your corporate tax guide

 Beckham Law: Benefits for expats

-The Beckham Law offers big tax advantages for foreigners moving to Spain, especially professionals and international talent.
+The Beckham Law offers tax advantages for foreigners moving to Spain, especially professionals and international talent.

 Tax benefits

-• Flat 24% tax rate on Spanish income (for up to 6 years)
+• Flat 24% tax rate on Spanish income (for up to 6 years, subject to limits)

-• Avoids Spain’s high progressive rates (up to 47%)
+• Avoids Spain’s high progressive rates (which can reach 47% depending on region and income)

 Who can qualify?